You’ve got the freedom to learn what you want | Courses from ₹2499, check out

 • UPI ID.

-Step 1: Log into your net banking account by using your Customer ID and password.
+Step 1: Log into your net banking account using your Customer ID and password.

 Step 3: Scroll down and find the Rights Issue/IPO option.

-Step 4: Check the list of IPOs and click on ‘Apply’ for the IPO you want.
+Step 4: Check the IPOs list and click ‘Apply’ for the IPO you want.

-Step 5: Share your information in the next screen and details such as the number of shares, bid price, and date of birth.
+Step 5: On the next screen, share your information and details, such as the number of shares, bid price, and date of birth.

-Step 6: When you click on proceed, you will be asked to confirm the amount.
-The amount will be blocked.
-Once you agree to the terms your application will be submitted.
+Step 6: When you click on proceed, you will be asked to confirm the amount, which will be blocked.
+Once you agree to the terms, your application will be submitted.

 Step 1: Log into your trading account and select the IPO that you want to invest in.